Nike-Inc/chappie/README.md

 	actualImagesFolder:  './actual-images', // where to store the image results baseImagesFolder'./base-images', // where to store the base images diffImagesFolder'./diff-images', // where to store the diff images (if they exist),
+	allowCodeExecution: false, // set to true if the collection is trusted
 	onTestError: error => {
 		console.log("on test error: ", error.message);
 	},